-During your Charlotte NC hair restoration, hair is taken from donor sites at the back of the head, either in “strips” or via minute incisions.
+During your hair restoration in Charlotte, Gastonia, Shelby, Hickory, Lake Norman and surrounding cities, hair is taken from donor sites at the back of the head, either in “strips” or via minute incisions.
 Great care is taken to preserve the health and integrity of both the hair and the donor areas during the harvesting process.
 These hairs are then separated with the aid of a microscope into units of 1-3 strands or follicular units (the normal grouping during the organic growth cycle) and prepared for transplant.